First off, saddle soreness and saddle sores are two completely different things.

 You might also want to look into a professional bike fit that will ultimately place you in the right position on the bicycle, and especially on the saddle.

-If you have other prevention or treatment tips, please share them in the Comments below the Newsletter version of this article.
+If you have other prevention or treatment tips, please share them in the comments below.